goFrendiAsgard/markdown-to-moodle-xml/readme.md

 * First, I treat `# section` as beginning of new section, because sometimes I write a quizes for different subjects in a single file.
 * Second, I treat `* question` as question.
 A question can contains multi-line string
-* Third, I treat ` - answer` as wrong answer and ` - answer\s` as correct answer.
+* Third, I treat ` - answer` as wrong answer and ` - answer<space>` as correct answer.
 The correct answer has extra space behind.
 An answer only contains single line
 * Any line preceeded by triple backtick will be converted to `<pre>` or `</pre>`

 ## Is there something wrong with the convertion?